On pattern avoidance in matchings and involutions: Future directions

 \subsection{Other cycle types}

-The key difference between the usual notion of pattern containment and $\fkI/\fkI'/\fkF$-containment is that we insist cycle structure be preserved.
-One can easily extend identify notions of pattern avoidance that extend those we study to arbitrary cycle structure.
+The key difference between $\fkI/\fkI'/\fkF$-containment and the usual notion of pattern containment is that we insist cycle structure be preserved.
+One can easily identify notions of pattern avoidance that extend those we study to arbitrary cycle structure.
 Recently, the combinatorics community has made a significant effort to understand the interaction between pattern containment/avoidance and the cycle structure of permutations~\cite{bona2019cyclic,gaetz2020stable}.
 We propose that these questions should be revisited with the requirement that cycle structure be preserved.